jimbateson7/jamesbateson.co.uk/src/project/claudia-de-carlo.md

 ## Goal

-The aim was to create Claudia a site that allowed for multiple pages (her current site was just a long one pager), brought in her blog posts that were written on an external platform so she controlled and owned her content and had a space to create more, allow her to eaily add more services, testimonials and content pages as she needed.
+The aim was to create Claudia a site that allowed for multiple pages (her current site was just a long one pager), brought in her blog posts that were written on an external platform so she controlled and owned her content and had a space to create more, allow her to add more services, testimonials and content pages as she needed.

 ## Process